marigold-dev/abstraction-training/README.md

 Signatures are interfaces for structures.
 A signature specifies which components of a structure are accessible from the outside, and with which type.
 It can be used to hide some components of a structure (e.g. local function definitions) or export some components with a restricted type.

-Right now our module signature is infered by OCaml as
+Right now our module signature is inferred by OCaml as
 ```ocaml
 sig
   type t = { r : int; i : int; }